Shacham6/mockitup/README.md

 When testing an impure function or method, sometimes it'll be tough to test using regular `unittest.mock` objects.

-Here's a function we want to test, for example:
+Say we want to test the following function:

 ``` python
 def count_comments_in_line_reader(line_reader):